What Should You Look for in Asbestos Removal Services?

 - What Should You Look for in Asbestos Removal Services?

-Ask about equipment, they should be using vacuum machines with very fine HEPA filters that are designed to suck up even the smallest asbestos fibers from the air.
+Ask about equipment, they should be using negative air machines with a 3 stage filter system, including a pre filter, secondary filter and a HEPA filter that are designed to capture even the smallest asbestos fibers from the air.
 All workers should we wearing always body suits HEPA mask and filters.
-Materials are very important & necessary, they should have the proper sheeting to perform the type of work needed for your home.
+The use of proper materials designed for the set-up of asbestos abatement is important to ensuring that your home or building is protected during abatement activities, they should have the proper containment to perform the type of work needed.

 - Using Licensed Asbestos Removal Companies